 - 1 medium yellow onion- chopped

-- 5 pound bag yellow potatoes- peeled, cubed
+- 5-pound bag yellow potatoes- peeled, cubed

-- 3 cups chicken broth or low sodium vegetable broth
+- 3 cups chicken broth, or low sodium vegetable broth

-- 3 cups water
+- 3 cups of water

 - 1 tsp. salt